compuphase/Black-Magic-Probe-Book/source/bmflash_help.md

   field should be set to "Standard".

 *Post-process*
-: A post-processing program (or shell script) is run after every successful download, with the name of the ELF file and the serial number (if serialization) is active.
+: A post-processing script is run after every successful download, with information on the ELF file and the serial number (if serialization) is active.
+The script must be in the Tcl language.
+See the book "Embedded Debugging with the Black Magic Probe" for more information on scripting.

 *Power Target*
 : This option can be set to drive the power-sense pin with 3.3V (to power the